s9e/TextFormatter/docs/JavaScript/Introduction.md

 $configurator->javascript->setMinifier('ClosureCompilerService');
 ```

-### Minify the JavaScript parser with Google Closure Compiler application
+### Minify the JavaScript parser with the Google Closure Compiler application

 Alternatively, the [Google Closure Compiler application](https://developers.google.com/closure/compiler/docs/gettingstarted_app) can be used.
 This require PHP to be able to use `exec()` and for the `java` executable and `compiler.jar` to be available locally.
 Like the Google Closure Compiler service, configuration is automatic.